44 Gorgeous Grey Gemstones & Crystals with Photos

 grey Chalcedony

 Grey chalcedony is a member of the quartz family with a soft, muted grey colour.
-It's believed to enhance emotional balance and stability, making it a popular choice for meditation.
+Known for its soothing energy, this chalcedony stone is valued for balancing emotions and supporting emotional stability, making it a popular choice for meditation.

 7. Grey Diamonds